 The events of March 13-14, 2001, forever changed the life of VVS Laxman, who was born today.
 Up to then an underachiever with a Test average of only 28, Laxman stroked a magnificent, chanceless 281 in Kolkata when India looked set to go 0-2 down to Australia.
 It was at that time the highest Test score by an Indian, and it went a long way towards ending Australia's 16-match winning streak.
-Not satisfied with that Aussie-bashing effort, he was at it again in Adelaide in 2003-04, when he scored 148 and supported Dravid superbly in another magnificent triumph.
-He repeatedly saved his best for Australia: in the course of the double-hundred against them in Delhi in 2008, he became the second Indian after Sachin Tendulkar to score more than 2000 runs against Australia.
+Not satisfied with that Aussie-bashing effort, he was at it again in Adelaide in 2003-04, when he scored 148, supporting Rahul Dravid superbly in another magnificent triumph.
+Laxman repeatedly saved his best for Australia: in the course of the double-hundred against them in Delhi in 2008, he became the second Indian after Sachin Tendulkar to score more than 2000 runs against Australia.
 And then in 2010, he led India to a one-wicket win against them in Mohali, scoring an unbeaten 73 while struggling with back pain.
-He lost form through India's tours of England and Australia in 2011 and 2012 and in August 2012, he announced his retirement.
+He lost form through India's tours of England and Australia in 2011 and 2012, and in August 2012 he announced his retirement.

 Birth of a former Bangladesh captain who led his team in 15 ODIs in the mid-1990s.
 Akram Khan's biggest achievement was the ICC Trophy victory in 1997 which earned Bangladesh a place in the 1999 World Cup.
 As vice-captain during that tournament, Akram played Obelix to Aminul Islam's Asterix, twirling a menhir-sized bat for 42 in the controversial win over Pakistan.
 His technique was limited but he compensated with a good eye, and was at his most effective when lofting spinners over the top.
 He retired in 2003 after playing 44 ODIs and eight Tests and went on to become a national selector.